Three COVID-19 Deaths In Ohio; New Orders Issued

 DeWine has also ordered the closing of adult day services for people with disabilities.
 Those facilities offer work training, social and recreational opportunities and social settings, often in groups.
 The more than 26,000 people who need those services will get them in settings of fewer than 10 people.
 DeWine said many had already closed and caregivers have decided to keep those people at home.

+He took a dire tone in warning people the spread of this is in the hands of everyone in the state.
+"What we do now, what we do not do now will really determine ultimately how many Ohioans die.
+This is an absolutely critical time.
+We determine, we have in our own hands how far, how fast this will spread," DeWine said.

 Lt.
 Gov. Jon Husted announced that the state will allow businesses to forego payments to the Bureau of Workers’ Compensation for March through May and defer them to June 1.
-That's in addition to an announcement yesterday that the Department of Insurance is offering a grace period to defer health insurance premium payments for up to 2 months.
+He said that will leave $200 million in the economy.
+That's in addition to an announcement Friday that the Department of Insurance is offering a grace period to defer health insurance premium payments for up to 2 months.

-And Husted also announced the state will grant waivers on semi truck weight limits to allow for larger loads to grocery stores, medical facilities.
+And Husted also announced the state will grant waivers on truck weight limits to allow for larger loads to grocery stores and medical facilities.
 DeWine has said that the supply chain is fine, though customers have seen empty shelves of bread, paper products, canned goods and other supplies at grocery stores.

+The Ohio Department of Health later said there was no cluster in a nursing home in Cuyahoga County, and offered this statement on Tuscarawas County: "The Tuscarawas County Health Department is following a confirmed case from another County that had direct contact with approximately 20 residents and three healthcare workers in one of Tuscarawas County's long-term care facilities.
+TCHD followed recommended procedures from the Centers for Disease Control and Prevention and the Ohio Department of Health and we are working closely with the long-term care facility to monitor the residents.
+The families of the residents have also been notified.
+We will not be releasing the name of the long-term care facility."